*Spoilers abound*

 1. Read some other webtoon.

 Orange Marmalade is by the same author (Seokwoo) and has a similar vibe, except everyone doesn’t die in a bloody heap at the end.
-And there’s nothing that helps one move on from a good story like falling in love with another, even better story.
-Weak Hero, Bastard, My Boo, and Odd Girl Out are all fantastic and not super depressing.
+And there’s nothing that helps one move on from a good story like falling in love with another story.
+Weak Hero, Bastard, My Boo, and Odd Girl Out are all fantastic and not super depressing… so far.

 2. Acknowledge the good things.

-• At least one character we like (Hana) survives.
+- At least one character we like survives.

-3. Appreciate the work the author put into it.
+3. Appreciate the work the author put into writing a thoughtful story.

-Days of Hana is one huge metaphor for racism and systematic oppression.
-The oppressed (the other werewolves) not only accept their captivity but also come to love and protect their oppressors (Stockholm syndrome, anyone?).
-Yet, despite their religious devotion to their owners, human society treats them terribly and later seeks to eradicate them once they become threatened by the existence of werewolves.
+Days of Hana is a metaphor for racism and systematic oppression.
+The oppressed (the other werewolves) not only accept their captivity, but come to love and protect their oppressors.

-The author put in a lot of work to create something meaningful and interesting.
+The author put in a lot of work to create something meaningful, complex. and interesting.
 Let’s appreciate that.

 4. Print out pictures of Jeff.
 Burn them.